Using a toothbrush

 arthritis sometimes have trouble brushing their teeth

-because they cannot easily hold the toothbrush.
+because they can't easily hold the toothbrush.
 Their hands and fingers may be

 stiff, painful, or weak.
-If this is the case, you can:
+If this is the case:

-- Enlarge the handle of your toothbrush by
+- Enlarge the handle of a non-electric toothbrush by

 wrapping a sponge, an elastic bandage, or adhesive tape around